curvednebula/go-rust-perf-tests/README.md

 In the test we run 100'000 tasks, in each task 10'000 small structs created, inserted into and retrieved from a hash-map.

 No blocking I/O calls.
 I'm evaluating Go and Rust for writing high-performance multiplayer server.
-In the main game-loop the server will not perform any I/O calls.
-All requests will be processed using game data in the RAM.
+In the main game-loop all requests will be processed using game data in the RAM.

 ## First run